 Under British rule, colonists were subject to documents known as writs of assistance or general warrants.
 Authorized by these documents, British authorities could enter colonists’ homes without probable cause.
 They could search homes indiscriminately for prohibited items and seize them.
 Even worse for the colonists, these writs lasted throughout the ruling king’s life and six months past their death.
 These documents flagrantly subjected the colonists to unreasonable searches and seizures.

 When King George II died in 1760, an opportunity to protest the warrants arose.
 An advocate General from Boston, James Otis, rose to the occasion.
 Otis resigned his post and opposed the writs’ renewal in court in February of 1761.
-He could have merely objected to renewal, but went further.
+He could have merely objected to renewal, but he went further.
 He argued that the writs were incompatible with the English constitution and went on to say that the only valid writs were “special writs.”
 (These were analogous to today’s specific and narrow search warrants.)
 Otis’s argument in court was one of the first formal colonial challenges to British authority.
 Scholars have also cited it as one of the earliest instances of colonial inclinations toward independence.

 Otis lost the case, but his passionate argument left impressions on attendees and those who later learned of the event.
 One of the audience members would recall Otis’s speech fifty-six years later in a letter to a friend: